janellealmonte/Janelle-Almonte-Azure-Capstone/Checkpoint2/README.md

 How do these two commands differ?

-git status shows the status of the files in the working directory, the staging area, and the local repository.
+`git status` shows the status of the files in the working directory, the staging area, and the local repository.
 It shows which files have been modified, which files have been added to the staging area, and which files are in the local repository but have not been committed.

-<b>git log</b> shows the commit history for a repository.
+`git log` shows the commit history for a repository.
 It lists the commits in reverse chronological order, showing the commit hash, author, date, and commit message for each commit.
 The git log command is used to view the commit history for a repository, whereas git status is used to view the current status of the files in the working directory, staging area, and local repository.